Space-themed music: 20th century

 In 1975, the song "'39" was released on the album A Night at the Opera by Queen.
 The song relates the voyage of 20 volunteers to another star system.
 While the volunteers perceive the trip as being only a year, 100 years pass on Earth as a consequence of time dilation as described by Einstein's theory of special relativity, and, consequently, return to find their loved ones either no longer alive or of advanced age.
 The song was written and sung by Brian May, who went on to complete his PhD in astrophysics in 2008, with backing vocals sung by Freddie Mercury and Roger Taylor.
+In 1983, Brian May's solo Star Fleet Project featured Eddie Van Halen.
+The song "Star Fleet" was a cover version of the ending theme song from the children's sci-fi television series Star Fleet.

+In 1976, Canadian band Klaatu released the song "Calling Occupants of Interplanetary Craft", which was covered by the American duo The Carpenters the following year.

 The Japanese musician Isao Tomita has produced many albums with space-based themes, such as The Planets (1976), his version of Holst's suite; Kosmos (1978); Bermuda Triangle (1979); Dawn Chorus (Canon of the Three Stars) (1984); Space Walk – Impressions Of An Astronaut (compilation, 1984); Mind of the Universe – Live at Linz (1985); Back to the Earth – Live in New York (1988); and Nasca Fantasy (supporting Kodo, 1994).

 The Vangelis album Albedo 0.39 (1976) is entirely devoted to space, while a segment of Heaven and Hell (1975) was used as the theme to the PBS television series Cosmos by Carl Sagan.
 His work Mythodea: Music for NASA's Mars Odyssey Mission is reflective of his interest in space exploration.

+The Police's "Walking on the Moon" single was released in 1979.
+The accompanying music video was filmed at the Kennedy Space Center in Florida, with the band performing in front of the Saturn V displayed outside the Vehicle Assembly Building.
+During the video, the band's drummer, Stewart Copeland, plays the Saturn V as a percussion instrument.
+The video also contains footage from the Gemini missions and the Apollo moon landings.

+Also released in 1979 was Sheila and B. Devotion's disco single "Spacer".

+Electric Light Orchestra's "Ticket to the Moon" was released as a single in 1981.